 Here at Lifehack, we offer you a FREE Webinar to help you develop unstoppable motivation: Activate Your Motivation – Fast Track Class

-Happiness need not be a vague term or illusion that you’re constantly chasing after–with no end in sight.
-By finding your true motivation, you’ll be one step closer to realizing your happiness and finding meaning in all things you do.
+Happiness doesn’t need to be a vague term or illusion that you’re constantly chasing after with no end in sight.
+By finding your true motivation, you’ll be one step closer to realizing your happiness and finding meaning in everything you do.

 You may have tried many solutions to help you stay motivated and found that none of them really have any impact.
 That’s because they bring about incremental changes only, and permanent change requires a holistic approach.
 It requires more than just focusing on one area of your life or changing one part of your routine or actions.

 The truth is, taking your life to the next stage doesn’t have to be this complicated.
-So, if you’d like to take the first step to achieving your life purpose, the time is now!
+So, if you’d like to take the first step to achieving your life purpose, the time to learn how to find motivation is now!

 - 9 Types of Motivation That Make It Possible to Reach Your Dreams